-It appears to me as though – let’s say – when somebody is treating me very badly and is very nasty to me, and so on – it appears to me only that this is the way that the person is.
+For example, when somebody is treating us very badly and is very nasty and so on, it appears to us that this is the only way that the person is.
 They’re a nasty person.
-And that’s the only thing that appears, because of my limited hardware.
-That’s just what I see in front of my eyes, just what’s happening right now.
-And it seems as though that’s just the way that they are.
+That’s the only thing that appears because of our limited hardware.
+Our judgement is based merely on what we see in front of our eyes happening right now.
 They’re a nasty person.
-It appears that being a nasty person is their true identity, independently of all the millions of factors that have influenced the way that this person has developed in terms of their family, in terms of their life experiences, in terms of the economic situation of the world, in terms of past lifetimes, etc. And it appears that they always have been and always will be a nasty person.
-We imagine and believe that this appearance of somebody just existing – what we would call “inherently” – as a nasty person, just by the power of how they are acting right now, that’s their solid true identity.
+It appears that being a nasty person is their true identity, independent of all the millions of factors that have influenced the way this person has developed – their family, their life experiences, the economic situation of the world, their past lifetimes, etc. And it appears that they always have been and always will be a nasty person.
+We imagine and believe that this appearance of somebody existing “inherently” as a nasty person, just by the power of how they are acting right now, is their solid, true identity.
 They’re truly established as nasty.

 The Understanding of Voidness Helps Us to Avoid Extremes in Terms of Refuge

-So when we say, “Just do it,” that doesn’t mean just do it in a mechanical way, with no feeling, because that also is another extreme that we can go to.
-Mechanically, I’m in the habit of – when I wake up in the morning I do three prostrations, and I set up the water bowls, and do all of this.
-And it can be totally mechanical, and I’m just doing it.
-Not thinking in terms of “Me, I’m such a holy practitioner.
+When we say, “Just do it,” that doesn’t mean just do it in a mechanical way, with no feeling, because that also is another extreme that we can go to.
+For example, mechanically, we might be in the habit of doing three prostrations and setting up the water bowls when we wake up in the morning.
+It can be totally mechanical, and we’re just doing it.
+We are not thinking in terms of a solid “me” and “I’m such a holy practitioner.
 I have these water bowls and a stick of incense.”
-Big deal!
-But we need to have a motivation, without making a big deal out of the motivation.
-So this is why we have this whole list of things to do to be able to train in having this positive direction, this safe direction in our life.
+We’re just mechanical in our practice.
+We need to have a motivation, without making a big deal out of the motivation.
+This is why we have this whole list of things to do to be able to train in having this positive direction, this safe direction in our life.

-Just as a little introduction, one of these is to actually have a spiritual teacher, so we get some inspiration, so we have a role model.
-And to actually remind ourselves of this direction we’re going in each day, and the benefits of having this direction in our life, so that we have some motivation.
-In this way, try to avoid the extreme that we could go to that would prevent our having a safe direction in our life, in a practical, down-to-earth, beneficial way, and not in a neurotic way, or not in a trivial way.
-And not in a sectarian type of way, which again is based on big “me” and “My tradition is such a big deal,” and “I am following the correct path.
-And you, you’re not following the correct path.”
+But, just as a little introduction, one of these things is to actually have a spiritual teacher.
+With that, we get some inspiration and we have a role model.
+In addition, we actually remind ourselves of this direction we’re going in each day, and the benefits of having this direction in our life, so that we have some motivation.
+In this way, we try to avoid the extremes that we could go to that would prevent our having a safe direction in our life.
+We do this in a practical, down-to-earth, beneficial way, and not in a neurotic or trivial way.
+We don’t do this in a sectarian way either.
+Sectarianism is also based imagining and believing in a solid “me” and “my solid tradition that is such a big deal.
+I am following the correct path; you’re not following the correct path.”

 The Importance of Renunciation in Taking Refuge

-Now as for the third of the three principal paths, bodhichitta, that is if we’re going to put this direction in our life in terms of a Mahayana context.
-Refuge itself is within the context of aiming for liberation, so it’s in common for whether we are following a so-called Hinayana or Mahayana path.
-So when we’re talking about the true stopping and true pathway minds in the context of refuge, we’re talking about the state of being liberated, liberated from uncontrollably recurring samsara.
-So an arhat is somebody who is liberated.
-That’s the goal in Hinayana.
+As for the third of the three principal paths, bodhichitta, this is relevant for taking refuge when we’re putting this direction in our life as a Mahayana practitioner.
+In general, however, refuge is traditionally discussed within the context of aiming for liberation.
+It’s practiced in common whether we are following a so-called Hinayana or a Mahayana path.
+The true stoppings and true pathway minds aimed for in the context of refuge refer to those involved with gaining liberation from uncontrollably recurring samsara.
+An arhat is somebody who is liberated and to become an arhat is the goal in Hinayana.
 But we can also take refuge when aiming with bodhichitta for full enlightenment.

 Fear of Worse Suffering as a Motivation for Taking Refuge

-In Berlin, where I live, I’m having a weekly course on the lam-rim (the graded stages of the path).
+In Berlin, where I live, I have a weekly course on the lam-rim (the graded stages of the path).
 You can listen to all of it.
 It’s on my web site and available as a podcast as well.
-When we started the topic of karma, I asked people to examine themselves honestly: Why don’t you cheat?
+When we started the topic of karma, I asked people to examine themselves honestly: “Why don’t you cheat?
 Why are you honest?
 Why are you not dishonest?
-Is it for the reason that is given in the Dharma text, because you are afraid of the negative consequences of being dishonest: worse rebirths, and trouble, and stuff like that?
-What actually is the reason why you don’t cheat?
-(Assuming that they don’t cheat or steal, of course.
+Is it for the reason that is given in the Dharma texts: because you are afraid of the negative consequences of being dishonest, such as worse rebirths and terrible things like that?
+What actually is the reason why you don’t cheat?”
+This is assuming that they don’t cheat or steal, of course.

 The Conventional “Me” That Takes Refuge

-Just "doing it” means that, well, we have, certainly, decisiveness, we have willpower, we have attention, we have perseverance.
-All these things are mental factors that are going to accompany our mental activity, but without some separate “me” at the control board pushing the button: “Now, work harder.”
-Now I’m going to take this sort of thing from the box called “willpower and self-control,” and I’m going to connect to that, plug the wire into that, and so on.
-I mean, that’s not the way that it’s working.
-So when you just sort of do it, you just do it.
-I mean, it just sort of happens, without feeling that there’s a separate “me” that’s actually doing it.
-Although, of course, I’m doing it; nobody else is doing it.
+“Just do it” means putting this safe direction in our lives with decisiveness, willpower, attentiveness, perseverance and so on.
+All of these are mental factors that need to accompany our mental activity, but without there being some separate “me” at the control board pushing the button: “Now, work harder.
+Now I’m going to take this item from the box called ‘willpower and self-control’ and connect it to that lazy ‘me’ over there.”
+That’s not the way it works.
+When we just do it, our going in a safe direction just happens without there being a separate “me” that’s actually doing it.
+Although, of course, conventionally, I’m doing it; nobody else is doing it.